If you are going to purchase a soundbar in this day and age, you may as well purchase a soundbar with HDMI passthrough.

 - EXPERIENCE TRUE 5.1 WIRELESS SURROUND SOUND WITH POLK'S PATENTED SDA AUDIO TECHNOLOGY that creates an...

 Verdict: If you’re looking for a surround sound system with maximum discretion and minimum fuss, the MagniFi Max SR is a solid option.
-Its price point is a little steep, but in the same price range with other top soundbars on the market.
-That means you’ll be paying for a premium soundbar that’s second to none when it comes to cinema immersion.
+Its price point is a little steep but in the same price range as other top soundbars on the market.
+That means you’ll be paying for a premium soundbar that’s second to none in cinema immersion.

 Advantages of Soundbars With HDMI Passthrough

-- HDMI Pass-throughs provide a simple, single cable method of transferring HD audio formats from the source to your Home Theater.
+- HDMI Pass-through provides a simple, single-cable method of transferring HD audio formats from the source to your Home Theater.
 The only alternative method to send DTS Master Audio, Dolby True HD or 7.1 surround sound to your system requires about eight audio cables.

 - It’s the only way to send HD audio signals in digital form.
-The eight audio connection only transmits analogue signals.
+The eight audio connection only transmits analog signals.